gwlilabmit/MTC_2023_Scripts/README.md

 <br>

 Each figure or subfigure has its own folder which contains:
 - The final version of each figure that was included in the paper.
-Where possible there will be both the png of the file that was included in the paper, and an interactive version of the figure as well.
+Where possible there will be both the svg of the image that was included in the paper.
-- A jupyter notebook which converts the processed data into the figure with annotations.
+- A jupyter notebook can recreate the images presented.
+(They will also generate an embedded interactive image when run).

 </details>